ajaykarwal/ajaykarwal-v8/src/posts/2020-06-02-accessing-localhost-on-mac-from-a-windows-virtual-machine.md

     - localhost
 ---

-As a front-end developer, it's important to test your code on as many web browsers as possible, but as a Mac user it is necessary to run Windows in a Virtual Machine — in my case, [VirtualBox](https://www.virtualbox.org/) — in order to test on Microsoft Edge and Internet Explorer.
+As a frontend developer, it's important to test your code on as many web browsers as possible, but as a Mac user it is necessary to run Windows in a Virtual Machine — in my case, [VirtualBox](https://www.virtualbox.org/) — in order to test on Microsoft Edge and Internet Explorer.

 > Microsoft offers [Free Virtual Machines from IE8 to MS Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).